ksator/automated_junos_configuration_backup_on_git_with_syslog_saltstack/README.md

 ```

 So:
-- the Salt master is listening webhooks on port 5001.
-It generates equivalents ZMQ messages to the event bus
+- the Salt master is listening junos syslog messages on port 516.
+For each junos syslog message received, it generates an equivalent ZMQ message and publish it to the event bus
 - external pillars (variables) are in the gitlab repository ```organization/network_parameters``` (master branch)
 - Salt uses the gitlab repository ```organization/network_model``` as a remote file server.